Reviewing Aphria (APHA) & Its Competitors

 |2.33

-As a group, “Medicinals & botanicals” companies have a potential upside of 122.89%.
-Given Aphria’s peers higher possible upside, analysts clearly believe Aphria has less favorable growth aspects than its peers.
+Aphria presently has a consensus price target of $8.83, suggesting a potential upside of 104.84%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 118.48%.
+Given Aphria’s competitors higher possible upside, analysts plainly believe Aphria has less favorable growth aspects than its competitors.

-11.3% of Aphria shares are held by institutional investors.
+9.6% of Aphria shares are held by institutional investors.
 Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
 25.8% of shares of all “Medicinals & botanicals” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Receive News & Ratings for Aphria Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Aphria and related companies with MarketBeat.com's FREE daily email newsletter.